(Note: Updated information about the prophecy has been published in Darkness Before Dawn – Part 1-B)

-This is the translation of the original Maya prophecy for Katun 2 Ahau (2012 – 2032).
-In this article and the next one we will match this prophecy with real trends and we will make realistic forecasts for the next fifteen years.
+This is the translation of the original Maya prophecy for Katun 2 Ahau (2012-2032).
+In the next chapters, we will match this prophecy with real trends and we will make realistic forecasts for the next fifteen years.

-Physical energy configurations such as fossil fuel resources and renewable energies will be factored in and we will make predictions for how human beings are likely to respond to the challenges facing them in the coming years.
+Physical energy configurations, such as fossil fuel resources and renewable energies, will be factored in, and we will make predictions on how human beings are likely to respond to the challenges facing them in the coming years.

 If we are internally (spiritually, mentally and psychologically) prepared for the external material changes in the world, they will appear to be positive, and our approach to them would be pro-active, courageous, responsible, motivated and engaging.